breckwagner/SENG-310/Assignment 5/README.txt

 SENG 310 - Assignment 5
 June 26, 2015
-Teamís Name:
+Team‚Äôs Name:
 Furious 4

-Names of each of your group members: ï V00767821 Richard Wagner (Breck) ï V00195731 Alex Lam ï V00735637 Jonathan Bowen (Jon) ï V00783547 Di Mei (Mason)
+Names of each of your group members:
+‚Ä¢ V00767821 Richard Wagner (Breck)
+‚Ä¢ V00195731 Alex Lam
+‚Ä¢ V00735637 Jonathan Bowen (Jon)
+‚Ä¢ V00783547 Di Mei (Mason)

 1.1	App Description
 Good Money is a financial assistant app designed to help people (specifically students and young adults) manage their spending responsibly by keeping track of their monthly income and expenses.
 Budgeting is not something that students in their freshman year have experience with.
-It is easy to indulge in reckless spending and lose track of oneís savings.
-Even into oneís twenties, young adults are still often not cognizant of their spending habits.
-Many would like to budget responsibly, but either lack the organizational skills or donít know where to start.
+It is easy to indulge in reckless spending and lose track of one‚Äôs savings.
+Even into one‚Äôs twenties, young adults are still often not cognizant of their spending habits.
+Many would like to budget responsibly, but either lack the organizational skills or don‚Äôt know where to start.
 This app is intended to make being financially responsible easy for students and young adults who lack experience with budgeting.
 This app is able to link up to a personal bank account and sync credit/debit cards to automatically update the app.
 As the user makes purchases, the application will graph out the expenses, income, and net balance over time and categorize what type of purchases were made (eg. eating out, entertainment, and groceries).
 This will show the user how their money is being spent throughout the month.
-Good Money analyzes the userís expenses and makes recommendations on the basis of spending habits.
-It then sets monthly goals and keeps track of the userís progress with respect to those goals.
+Good Money analyzes the user‚Äôs expenses and makes recommendations on the basis of spending habits.
+It then sets monthly goals and keeps track of the user‚Äôs progress with respect to those goals.

 2.1 Task Scenarios